Last updated on January 31st, 2023

 It’s no secret that American President Theodore Roosevelt was an avid outdoorsman and proponent of “masculine vigor,” so one almost wonders if he knew that completion of the Panama Canal would create a number of fantastic fishing spots in Central America.

 Of course, we’ll never know if Teddy was thinking about fishing while sitting on that steam shovel in 1906, but we certainly know that the construction efforts resulted in what was at the time the largest man-made lake in the world and is today one of the best spots in the world for Peacock bass fishing.

 Gatun Lake, known to the locals simply as Lago Gatún, is an area of over 164 square miles and is dotted with small islands, the tops of hills that were flooded when construction of the Gatun Dam created the lake.

-The area around Lake Gatun is surrounded by thick rainforest, a natural protection for it various species of wildlife and is one of the few places on earth where species native to Central America can be seen in their natural, undisturbed state.
+The area around Lake Gatun is surrounded by thick rainforest, natural protection for its various species of wildlife and one of the few places on earth where species native to Central America can be seen in their natural, undisturbed state.

 The lake, which is roughly 164 sq miles in size (425 km), now serves as a major component of the Panama Canal crossing and is host to large amounts of shipping traffic.
 Even so, the primary recreational activity in the Gatun Lake area is fishing, with anglers from around the world flocking to the site for a chance to hook a few of the lake’s abundant Peacock bass (called “Sargento” locally).

 Gatun Lake Peacock Bass History

 While the Peacock Bass is the dominant game fish in the lake, it’s not native to the Panama waters nor is it a true bass fish.

 The fish actually a member of the cichlid family and originates from South American waters including the Amazon River – where Peacock Bass fishing is wildly popular- but was introduced to the lake around 1967 by a local businessman (accidentally, some say) and in less than 10 years became the lake’s dominant species.